Skip to content

 • cursor-sensitive features

-So the real working model of a Pegium language is AST plus CST plus references.
+So the working model of a Pegium language is AST plus CST plus references.

-For mature languages, it is worth treating the AST as a deliberate API rather than just whatever happened to fall out of the first grammar draft.
+For mature languages, treat the AST as a deliberate API rather than whatever fell out of the first grammar draft.

-• references are modeled as references, not as raw strings
+• references modeled as references, not raw strings

-• later services can reason about the tree without special-case hacks
+• a tree later services can reason about without special-case hacks